top of page

 • The hormonal fluctuations of menopause can make the brain more sensitive to stressors that were previously manageable.
 Research from the Endocrine Society shows that women going through menopause often experience heightened sensitivity to stress, with the amygdala (the brain's emotional center) becoming more reactive.
 This can result in a stronger fight-or-flight response to everyday situations, making women feel more on edge.

 The stress of menopause can be compounded by external factors like the current sociopolitical climate.
-Women who were pre-menopausal at the time of the 2016 U.S. Presidential election may find that their ability to handle stress has changed now that they are in menopause.
-The 2024 election has intensified concerns around women’s rights, healthcare access, and social protections, which can feel particularly threatening during a time when hormonal shifts are already making stress management more difficult.
+Women who were pre-menopausal at the time of the last U.S. Presidential election may find that their ability to handle stress has changed now that they are in menopause.
+The current election has intensified concerns around women’s rights, healthcare access, and social protections, which can feel particularly threatening during a time when hormonal shifts are already making stress management more difficult.

 Evidence-Based Strategies for Managing Stress During Menopause